SOCIAL SECURITY PROVIDES SUPPORT WITH SURVIVOR BENEFITS

 In the unfortunate event of a family member’s death, we want you to know that Social Security is here to help.
 In addition to the emotional difficulty family members’ experience, there is often a financial burden as well, especially if the family’s main wage earner dies.
 In such cases, Social Security survivor benefits will help.
+It’s there to help support the family in times of need.

 Today, in the state of Washington, there are many who depend on the Social Security benefits provided by a loved one who has passed.
 Over 110,000 surviving spouses and children receive monthly benefit payments.
 Those payments add up to over one and a half billion dollars per year.